Norman Dyhrenfurth: 1971 International Expedition

 Along with J. O. M. Roberts of the United Kingdom, Dyhrenfurth co-led the unsuccessful 1971 International Expedition, which attempted to climb Mount Everest by two routes.
 The climbers included Dougal Haston and Don Whillans of the United Kingdom, Wolfgang Axt of Austria, Odd Eliassen of Norway, David Isles of the United States, Yvette and Michel Vaucher of Switzerland, Carlo Mauri of Italy, Naomi Uemura of Japan, Australian journalist Murray Sayle and Harsh Vardhan Bahuguna of India.
 The expedition ended in disarray after Bahuguna was killed high on the mountain.

 The Eiger Sanction

 Dyhrenfurth was the chief technical advisor for the 1975 Clint Eastwood movie The Eiger Sanction.
 Experienced mountaineers including Mike Hoover, Dougal Haston and Hamish MacInnes were also part of the team.

 Five Days One Summer

 Dyhrenfurth was second unit director and technical advisor for the 1982 film Five Days One Summer, starring Sean Connery.

 Legacy

-In 1974, Dyhrenfurth received the Golden Plate Award of the American Academy of Achievement presented by Awards Council member Lowell Thomas at a ceremony in Salt Lake City.

 In 1988, Dyhrenfurth was awarded the Tenzing Norgay Award, given by The Explorers Club.

 He died in Salzburg, Austria, at the age of 99 in 2017.